Pravin1095/FullStack_Udemy_Backend/README.md

 MongoDB :

 We should never connect React (client) directly to MongoDB di=ue to security reasons as users can access the database.
 So we need to connect React to Backend Node Express and from there to MongoDB

+Always use cooncetion string that has Node version above 2.2 in 'connect to your application' under divers